 Now let’s see what extra covers can be added:

 Corporate Buffer: Corporate buffer is very helpful in high-value claims arising out of the accidents or any major illness (including pre-existing).
-This can be limited to any member of the family or with per incident limit or restricted to only critical illness.
+This can be limited to any member of the family or with a per-incident limit or restricted to only critical illness.

 Outpatient treatment can be covered: There are insurers who offer claims for outpatient treatment as well.
 However, one must know that the premium for outpatient treatment is as high as 80% of the sum insured.
 Hence, it is advisable to review the overall benefits offered before opting for outpatient treatment and should opt only in rare cases.